open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 {{% /tab %}} {{< /tabpane >}}

-## Configure internal traces
+### Configure internal traces

 The Collector does not expose traces by default, but can be configured to.
-The Collector's internal telemetry uses the OpenTelemetry SDK.

 {{% alert title="Caution" color="warning" %}}